Last Updated on September 26, 2023

 Best time to visit

-For sandboarding, we recommend hitting the dune in the morning or late afternoon during the summer months.
+For sandboarding, it is best to hit the dune in the morning or late afternoon during the summer months in order to avoid both the crowds and heat.

 Sandboarding in Somme